 “Jessie Taylor of Headingly becomes bride of T. V. Ellaby,” Manitoba Free Press, 3 October 1941, page 10.

 “Ex-city fireman dies at 67 [Thomas Victor Ellaby],” Winnipeg Free Press, 16 November 1954, page 30.

 Obituary [Jessie Ellaby], Winnipeg Free Press, 6 September 1969, page 37.

 History of Headingley & Phoenix Schools: 1856-1974 by Mrs. N. Ramsay, St. James Assiniboia School Division, 1974.

 Headingley: Pioneers Past & Present by Murray Peterson and Georgia Anderson Taillieu, Headingley Historical Society, 2003.

 Biographical Dictionary of Architects in Canada, 1800-1950 by Robert G. Hill, Toronto.

-We thank Larry Taylor, James Arnett, William McArthur, and Nathan Kramer for providing additional information used here.
+We thank Larry Taylor, James Arnett, and William McArthur for providing additional information used here.